anders94/loan-manager/README.md

 **Edit the configuration file:**

-Edit `config/index.js` adding the keys and secrets to the exchanges.
-Modify and add as necessary sections for each exchange / currency you wish to lend.
-Be sure to closely follow the example configuration; `loan-manager` doesn't deal well with configuration errors.
+Edit `config/index.js` adding the keys and secrets to the exchange sections.
+Modify and add sections as necessary for each exchange / currency you wish to lend.
+Be sure to closely follow the example configuration;
+`loan-manager` doesn't deal well with configuration errors.

 Main configuration settings:
 * *loopDelayInMinutes:* Time in minutes between each run of the logic